Boonstra/Slideshow/readme.txt

 1. Here's what a default slideshow can look like.
 Sit back, grab a beer, enjoy.

 2. Create a new slideshow.
-A shortcode and a code snippet of how to call it are already visible.
+Slides and settings specific to this slideshow can be set here.

-3. If you haven't uploaded any images yet, you can do so on the Wordpress media page.
-Don't forget to insert the images into the slideshow after uploading!
+3. If you haven't uploaded any images yet, you can do so on the WordPress media page.

-4. Click the 'Insert Image Slide' button in the Slides List to search and pick images from the WordPress media page.
+4. Click the 'Image Slide' button in the Slides List to search and pick images from the WordPress media page.
+Click 'Insert' to insert the image as slide.

 5. The images you selected are directly visible in your Slides List, don't forget to save!

-6. Not satisfied with the handling or styling of the slideshow?
-Customize!
+6. When you understand the basics of creating slideshows, you may want to go a little more in depth and have a look at the General Settings page.
+As seen in the image above, privileges can be granted to user roles to give users the ability to add, edit or delete slideshows.

+7. Default slideshow settings can be edited here.
+Slideshows that are newly created, will start out with these options.

+8. Custom styles can be added and customized here.
+Custom styles can be used to style one or more slideshows to your own personal taste.

 == Changelog ==